Dolly Alderton

 Dolly Alderton (born 31 August 1988) is a British author and screenwriter.
-She is also columnist for The Sunday Times.
+She is also a columnist for The Sunday Times.
 Her memoir Everything I Know About Love won a 2018 National Book Award for autobiography and was shortlisted for the 2019 Non-Fiction Narrative Book of the Year in the British Book Awards, and adapted into a BBC/Peacock eponymous television drama series.
+She also wrote the upcoming 2026 TV adaption of Pride and Prejudice.

 Early life

 Alderton was born in London and grew up in Stanmore, England.
 She was born to British and Canadian parents, and describes herself as "half Canadian".
 Born Hannah Alderton, she changed her name to Dolly in her early teens.
 She was educated at St Margaret's School in Bushey, and Rugby School, where she boarded in the sixth form.
-She earned a degree in drama and English from the University of Exeter, and a master's degree in journalism from City University in London.
+She earned a bachelor's degree in drama and English from the University of Exeter, and a master's degree in journalism from City University in London.

 Career

 Alderton is an author, journalist, and podcast host.